-“Now the king and queen command you to be a cleaning maid.”
+“Now the king and queen wish you to be a cleaning maid.”
 Ah, this was a new challenge for Leona!
 For now she wasn’t hidden away, but in the great halls and rooms of the castle, dusting, sweeping and polishing.
-And oh how she shuddered, and bowed oh so low, when noblemen and ladies passed her by.
+And oh how she shuddered, and bowed oh so low, when noblemen and ladies would happen to pass by.
 But they paid her no notice.
-In time she became accustomed to their presence, and to the splendor of the halls and rooms of the castle.
-And although she still bowed low when nobility passed by, she no longer shuddered.
-And, as always, she learned to execute her new tasks with distinction.
+In time she became accustomed to their presence, and the splendor of the halls and rooms of the castle, and although she still bowed low when nobility passed by her, she no longer shuddered.
+And, as always, she executed her tasks with distinction.

 One day the queen summoned her.
-“Please sit here beside me, Leona.
+“Please sit here, beside me, Leona.
 I have a story to tell you.”
-And the queen told Leona how she had been born their child, and how they had decided to have Merlin raise her as a humble subject of their realm so she would learn wisdom, and how they had reacquainted her with the life of royalty by degrees, starting as a lowly scullery maid and finally as a lady in waiting.
+And the queen told Leona how she had been born their child, and how they had decided to have Merlin raise her as a subject of their realm so she would learn wisdom, and how they by degrees had reacquainted her with the life of royalty, starting as a lowly scullery maid and finally as a lady in waiting.

 Leona’s head was swimming!
 “How can this possibly be?!
-Begging your pardon, your majesty, I can’t possibly bring myself to believe this!”
+Begging your pardon, your majesties, I can’t bring myself to believe this!”

-And in due time she did indeed become Queen of the Realm, and ruled her subjects with a compassion and wisdom that could only come from someone who had herself lived as one of her realm’s most humble subjects.
+And in due time she did indeed become Queen of the Realm, and ruled her subjects with a compassion and wisdom that could only come from someone who had lived as one of them.